Hendrixer/intro-nextjs-v2-instructions/lessons/06-Styling/A-global-and-external-css.md

 ## Global

-You can create a `css` file and import it anywhere in your app. for global styles, it's recommended to import that file into your root layout(s).
+You can create a `css` file and import it anywhere in your app.
+For global styles, it's recommended to import that file into your root layout(s).

 ```css
 * {